Configure Aruba IoT Operations

 The TL;DR (Too Long; Didn't Read)

-Configure (AOS 10.x) APs as IoT infrastructure using reelyActive's open source middleware
+Configure (AOS 10.x) APs as IoT infrastructure for reelyActive's open source middleware

 What will this accomplish?